1990 National Rugby Championships: Sevens

 The 1990 National Club Seven–a–side championship, was played at Lee District Park in Alexandria, Virginia on 11 August.
 There were eight teams featured which included two representatives from each of the four territorial unions.
-Chicago Lions and QC Irish qualified from the Midwest.
-Maryland Old Boys and Duck Brothers qualified from the Eastern regional.
-Santa Cruz Rebels and Old Puget Sound represented the Pacific Coast.
-Denver Barbarians and Dallas Reds represented the West.
+Chicago Lions and Grand Rapids qualified from the Midwest.
+Maryland Old Boys and Northern Virginia qualified from the Eastern regional.
+Santa Monica and Old Puget Sound Beach represented the Pacific Coast.
+Denver Barbarians and New Mexico Brujos represented the West.
 Old Puget Sound Beach defeated Northern Virginia to win the championship.
 Duck Brothers finished third.
 Tony Ridnell of Old Puget Sound Beach was MVP.